ST Edge AI Core - Command-line Interface

 The following figure illustrates the usage of the optimization

 option.
-It is based on the 'Nucleo-H743ZI@480MHz'
+It is based on the 'Nucleo-H743ZI@480MHz' board

 with the small MLPerf Tiny quantized models from https://github.com/mlcommons/tiny/tree/master/benchmark/training.